7th Grade Research Paper Resources

-- Does this information presented cover all sides of the topic in a neutral, objective manner?
-What is the purpose of this information…to inform, teach, persuade, or sell?
+- Does the information presented cover all sides of the topic in a neutral, objective manner?
+What is the purpose of the information…to inform? teach? persuade? sell?

 - Does the author or publisher endorse political or religious views that could affect objectivity?
 Could they be presenting only one side of the issue or putting a slant on the issue?

-- Is the author or publisher associated with a special-interest group, such as Greenpeace or the National Rifle Association, that might present only one side of an issue?
+- Is the author associated with a special-interest group, such as Greenpeace or the National Rifle Association, that might present only one side of an issue?

-- Are alternative views presented and addressed?
+- Are alternate views presented and addressed?
 How fairly does the author treat opposing views?

 - Does the author’s language show signs of bias?

-- Critically evaluate the actual content of the document.
-Is the information provided as a superficial overview or a detailed analysis?
+- Is the information provided as a superficial overview or a detailed analysis?

 - Is the information relevant to your topic or does it deviate too much?

 - Is the readership level too simple or too sophisticated?